Hillsborough Township School District: Administration

-Aiman Mahmoud, the district's Business Administrator / Board Secretary, resigned in December 2021.
+Aiman Mahmoud, the district's business administrator and board secretary, resigned in December 2021.
 In the following days, Superintendent Lisa Antunes announced that she would be taking a leave of absence.
 The county prosecutor stated that an investigation into the district's finances would be undertaken in conjunction with the Hillsborough Township police.
 Mahmoud would be replaced by Gerald Eckert, the district's Assistant Business Administrator / Board Secretary from January 2008 to August 2014.
 After that, he was the Business Administrator / Board Secretary in Randolph Township Schools until he returned to Hillsborough.
 Antunes would eventually resign as superintendent in April 2022 during her leave of absence.
 She had been the superintendent since May 2020 after previously serving as acting superintendent from October 2019 to May 2020 after the abrupt retirement of previous superintendent Jorden Schiff.
+After Antunes began her leave of absence and after she resigned, Assistant Superintendent Kim Feltre would serve as acting superintendent.
+In August 2022, Daniel Fishbein was hired to serve as interim superintendent.
+Michael Volpe would become the permanent superintendent in January 2023.

 Board of education

-The district's board of education, comprised of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
+The district's board of education, composed of nine members, sets policy and oversees the fiscal and educational operation of the district through its administration.
 As a Type II school district, the board's trustees are elected directly by voters to serve three-year terms of office on a staggered basis, with three seats up for election each year held (since 2013) as part of the November general election.
 The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.